 Walk with Elaine along the path of difficulty and suffering, joy and despair.
 Feel the pain of an outsider wondering how life ever got so complicated.
 And rejoice with Elaine as step by step, God reveals Himself to her and unveils His plan for her life.
-Gay Christian books like this one will enrich your life.
+Books like this one about gay Christians will enrich your life.

 What drew a shy teenager to follow Jesus Christ?
 Elaine relates incident after incident in which Christians who modeled God’s love impacted her life in powerful ways.
 Along with reading God’s Word, it was the authentic Christianity of these followers of Christ that convinced Elaine God could make a difference in her life too.
 Gay Christian books.